Table of Contents

 Chapter 4 – How to talk about doctors

-Have you ever caught yourself skimming through the tedious hospital conversation in every other House episode?
+Have you ever skimmed through the tedious hospital conversation in every other House episode?

 Now is your time to impress your colleagues!